Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As you’ve likely gathered by this point, the Kaplan and Princeton Review SAT and ACT prep courses are very, very similar in terms of features, content and delivery.
 This can make choosing between the two extremely difficult.

-That said, after a full review and analysis of both courses, our team gives the overall edge to Kaplan as our favorite here, primarily because their courses are more affordable than Princeton Review’s and we prefer their video lessons, which I think are extremely important for high-school aged students.
+That said, after a full review and analysis of both programs, our team gives the overall edge to Kaplan as our favorite here, primarily because their packages are more affordable than Princeton Review’s and we prefer their video lessons, which I think are extremely important for high-school aged students.

 Which SAT/ACT prep course costs more – Kaplan or Princeton Review?

-On average, Kaplan provides the more affordable course.
-Their course options range in price from $200 up to $800, while Princeton Review’s cost somewhere between $300 and $1,600.
+On average, Kaplan provides the more affordable package.
+Their standard options range in price from $200 up to $800, while Princeton Review’s baseline packages cost somewhere between $300 and $950.

 What’s the biggest difference between the Princeton Review and Kaplan SAT & ACT prep courses?